Skip to main content

 Top 3% finish (rank 487 / 21,400) in LeetCode Weekly Contest 388 · [Profile link]

 2. A named badge or tier.
-Knight, Guardian, and similar tier badges are tied to maintained contest performance.
+A LeetCode badge (Knight, Guardian, and similar tiers) is a profile award tied to a maintained contest rating, not to how many problems you've solved, which is exactly why it's a credible resume signal.
 List the tier and the profile link:

 LeetCode Knight (top 5% global) · [Profile link]